 Affiliate Disclosure: Some links in this article are affiliate links.
 If you purchase through them, The Standards Navigator may earn a commission at no additional cost to you.

-Fabrication and Welding Shops Play by Different Rules
+ISO Certification for Fabrication Shops Play by Different Rules

 Most ISO guidance is written for generic manufacturing.
 Fabrication and welding shops aren’t generic manufacturing.